We’re Looking Forward to Welcoming You

 We utilize the virtual learning platform Blackboard, as well as additional platforms like WebEx, to support your learning.
 Blackboard houses course outlines, materials, discussion forums, recorded sessions, collaboration tools, and more, and it does not require the use of a VPN.
 This learning management system will include course materials and recorded sessions to aid you in your studies.
 You will submit all assignments for TAMU-CC through the Blackboard platform.

-The International Pathway Program has helped to create a community of international students both in Corpus Christi and around the world, who connect regularly with each other online on a variety of platforms.
+The International Pathway Program has helped to create a community of international students both in Corpus Christi and around the world, who connect regularly.
 These connections happen through group projects in class, as well as ISC-sponsored or student-led social activities.
 A few of our recent community activities included games of Jeopardy, video and photography contests, Internet scavenger hunts, and virtual hangouts.